iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 The potentiostat shield has four programmable current measurement ranges.
-The exact values for the avialable ranges is determined by the hardware variant of the device you are using.
-The library will automatically detect the hardvariant of the device for you.
+The exact values for the avialable ranges is determined by the hardware variant of the device you are using and the library will automatically detect the hardware variant of the device for you.
 You can retrieve  the current ranges available on your device using the :meth:`~potentiostat.Potentiostat.get_all_curr_range` method.
 For example,